Skip to content

 Optimistic Policy

-Below is a demo of similar set of scripts, but now we're using Optimistic policy:
+Below is a demo of a similar set of scripts, now using the Optimistic policy:

 ...

-Loading screen won't show, because gosub is always pre-loaded.
+Loading screen won't show because gosubs are always preloaded.

 @gosub ScriptGosub